ni/nimi-python/docs/nidcpower/attributes.rst

     Specifies whether the measurement returned from any measurement call starts with a new measurement call (VI_TRUE) or  returns a measurement that has already begun or completed(VI_FALSE). for information about supported devices.
-    When you set the NIDCPOWER_ATTR_SAMPLES_TO_AVERAGE attribute in the Running state, the output channel measurements might  move out of synchronization.
-While NI-DCPower automatically synchronizes measurements upon the initialization of a  session, you can force a synchronization in the running state before you run the niDCPower_MeasureMultiple function.
-To  force a synchronization in the running state, set this attribute to VI_TRUE, and then run the niDCPower_MeasureMultiple  function, specifying all channels in the channel name parameter.
-You can set the  NIDCPOWER_ATTR_RESET_AVERAGE_BEFORE_MEASUREMENT attribute to VI_FALSE after the niDCPower_MeasureMultiple function  completes.
+    When you set the :py:data:`nidcpower.Session.samples_to_average` attribute in the Running state, the output channel measurements might  move out of synchronization.
+While NI-DCPower automatically synchronizes measurements upon the initialization of a  session, you can force a synchronization in the running state before you run the :py:meth:`nidcpower.Session.measure_multiple` function.
+To  force a synchronization in the running state, set this attribute to VI_TRUE, and then run the :py:meth:`nidcpower.Session.measure_multiple`  function, specifying all channels in the channel name parameter.
+You can set the  :py:data:`nidcpower.Session.reset_average_before_measurement` attribute to VI_FALSE after the :py:meth:`nidcpower.Session.measure_multiple` function  completes.
     Default Value: VI_TRUE